|

 inspected from inside.
 You can see from one end of the object through to

-the other.
 Note that if the unioned objects do no touch at all, the union

 operation can be undone by pointing at one of the objects in F4-mode and